buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcStructuralAnalysisDomain/Entities/IfcStructuralActivity.md

 # IfcStructuralActivity

-The abstract entity _IfcStructuralActivity_ combines the definition of actions (such as forces, displacements, etc.) and reactions (support reactions, internal forces, deflections, etc.) which are specified by using the basic load definitions from the _IfcStructuralLoadResource_.
+The abstract entity _IfcStructuralActivity_ combines the definition of actions (such as forces, displacements, etc.) and reactions (support reactions, internal forces, deflections, etc.) which are specified by using the basic load definitions from the _IfcStructuralLoadResource_.<!-- end of definition -->

 The differentiation between actions and reactions is realized by instantiating objects either from subclasses of _IfcStructuralAction_ or _IfcStructuralReaction_ respectively.
 They inherit commonly needed attributes from the abstract superclass _IfcStructuralActivity_, notably the relationship which connects actions or reactions with connections, analysis members, or elements (subtypes of _IfcStructuralItem_ or _IfcElement_).